MindNode Triad

 1. As usual, first, go ahead and select a node.

-3. Or, if you want to hyperlink the text, you can select a node or a portion of the text and click Add Link from the Context menu (Mac) or go to the action menu (circle with three dots) > Node > Add Link (iOS).
+2. Now, if you want to hyperlink the text, you can keep the whole node selected or you can select a portion of the text and click Add Link from the Context menu (Mac) or go to the inline inspector paperclip button > Add Link (iOS).
+Keyboard shortcut: Command ⌘ + K.

 Linking to other MindNode files